CRezelman/RedditApi/README.md

 ## Environment
 This Restful API is developed and maintained using .NET 7 using Rider IDE.
 Although other IDEs can be used, everything was tested using Rider.

+## Database
+This project makes use of an in memory database context and therefore the data only persists while the project is running.
+Take note restarting the application will result in all data to be lost.
+The primary function is to verify the endpoints work as expected, and this can be achieved with the current setup.

 ## Authentication

 ### Registering